typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 This Kubernetes Service has `myapp-akka-remoting` as its name.
 The service exposes TCP port `2551` which is the application's Akka remoting port.

-The service will be applied to the Pods based on the `selector` value.
-All Pods which has a label called `app` with the value of `myapp` will have the TCP port `2551` exposed.
+All Pods that have the label `app` with the value of `myapp` will expose the TCP port `2551`.

-View the list of Kubernetes Service using the following command.
+To view the list of Kubernetes services, use the following command:

 ```bash
 kubectl get services
 ```

-The service has a label called `app` with the value of `myapp`, which will allow filtering list of Service based on this label.
+We can also filter the Kubernetes services based on our created label `app=myapp`:

 ```bash
 kubectl get services --selector=app=myapp